Bilalh/Tagger/Readme.md

 Issues
 ------
+* To report issues go to the [issues tracker](https://github.com/Bilalh/Tagger/issues "Issues") on Github

 * Bug in mp3 files sometimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
 This happens sometimes happens after replacing the artwork twice (when using vbr files).

 *Work around*